MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

    * Parameter name
    * Parameter title
    * Parameter description
-   * Parameter description type
+   * Select the type of input

 1. Select **Save**.
 A search message extension using bot framework created.
+1. At the upper-right, select **Preview in Teams**.
+The app opens in Teams desktop or web client.

 ---